acmbvp/Hacktoberfest/README.md

 ### 2. Star and Fork this Repository
 ###### You can star and fork this repository on GitHub by navigating at the top of this repository.

 ###### GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.
-For example, acmbvp is the owner of the hacktoberfest repository, so the GitHub URL for this project is:
+For example, acmbvp is the owner of the Hacktoberfest repository, so the GitHub URL for this project is:

 https://github.com/acmbvp/Hacktoberfest/